-Shanks are a pretty common boot component, and you’ll find them in all kinds of styles from mountaineering, to heavy work boots, to a streamlined dress boot.
-The shank itself is a narrow, rectangular piece of metal about the shape of a piece of chewing gum, perhaps a bit bigger.
+Shanks are a pretty common boot component and you’ll find them in all kinds of styles from mountaineering, to heavy work boots, to a streamlined dress boot.
+The shank itself is a narrow, rectangular piece of metal about twice the size of a stick of chewing gum.
 Shanks come in half, ¾, and full lengths, though outside of heavy workwear a half shank is the standard.
-After the upper and insole are constructed, the shank is cemented and/or laced to the insole, then covered by the outsole, which is stitched to the upper.
+After the upper and insole are constructed, the shank is cemented and/or laced to the insole or midsole, then covered by the outsole.

 A steel shank is entirely different than a steel toe, though both protect your feet in hazardous conditions and help to maintain the shape of the boot.
-Shanks also serve to protect the foot, specifically the underside of your foot from puncture wounds — but unlike steel toes, they don’t add a lot of bulk to your boot.
+Shanks also offer a slight degree of protection to the foot from puncture wounds, though only in that small area.

-Shanks are something that’s easy to take for granted, because they’re so buried in the construction.
+Shanks are something that’s easy to take for granted because they’re so buried in the construction.
 But, for me, they’re an indispensable part of the boot — all of my favorite boots feature a shank.
-The arch support they provide makes the wear that much more comfortable, and the structure they give the boot means that they’ll keep their shape longer and last well into the future.
+The stability they offer is meaningful for reducing the odds of knee or hip pain on more battle-worn boot wearers, and the structure they give the boot keeps it from sagging in the middle and means they’ll keep their shape longer, lasting well into the future.

 Featured image via @ostmoboots on Instagram.